Japan Display ponders new plant, IPO possible in 2014 at earliest

 However, he doesn’t see Chinese panel makers catching up to Japan Display and its two main competitors in small to midsize displays, Sharp Corp and LG Display Co Ltd. any time soon.

 “Smartphones are differentiated by their displays.
-Is there any value in having three companies all using the same commoditised panel?
-We have to ensure that we continue adding value to our customised LTPS screens to ensure that doesn’t happen, but I don’t think it will.”
+Is there any value in having three companies all using the same commoditized panel?
+We have to ensure that we continue adding value to our customized LTPS screens to ensure that doesn’t happen, but I don’t think it will.”